Skip to main content

 • Multiple Transports: Choose stdio, SSE, or HTTP transport modes

-• Current Tool Surface: Use remember, recall, improve, and forget_memory alongside compatibility tools
+• Current Tool Surface: Use remember, recall, and forget alongside compatibility tools

 • Development Ready: Debug, modify, and contribute to the codebase